Katherine Van Winkle Palmer: Paleontological Research Institution

-Later in life

-Due to Gilbert Harris’s illness, and before his death on December 4, 1952, the board appointed Katherine director of the PRI in April 1952.
+Due to Gilbert Harris's illness, and before his death on December 4, 1952, the board appointed Palmer the director of the PRI in April 1952.
 She was the logical successor as she had been associated with the institution right from the laying of the cornerstone some 20 years earlier.
 She also managed to continue her research on Paleontology and take care of her family.
 Palmer continued her work as the Director of PRI until 1978, even though her health started to significantly deteriorate during the 1970s.
-In 1972 Palmer became the first woman in history to receive the highest honour in American Paleontology, the Paleontological Society Medal, she also received an honorary degree from Tulane University in 1978, as well as the Western Society of Malacologists Award in 1974 in recognition of her lifelong contributions to geology.
+In 1972 Palmer became the first woman in history to receive the highest honor in American Paleontology, the Paleontological Society Medal, she also received an honorary degree from Tulane University in 1978, as well as the Western Society of Malacologists Award in 1974 in recognition of her lifelong contributions to geology.
 From letters received after her retirement it is clear that she was a widely loved and highly respected scientist whose influence had a lasting effect on her students and colleagues.

-A trailblazer in the field of Geology, to be specific, Paleontology, Palmer died on the 12th of September, 1982.
-In 1993 the Paleontological research institution established the Katherine Palmer award for amateur contributions to paleontology.
+In 1993 the Paleontological research institution established the Katherine Palmer Award for amateur contributions to paleontology.